 Students at Risk

-At Cal Poly, 1 in 4 students are food insecure, meaning they struggle to acquire food.
-Factors like increasing cost of higher education, lack of awareness of available support, and stigma and shame have increased the risk of Undergraduate, graduate, and professional students being basic needs insecure.
-However, a certain population of students is disproportionately impacted; students that are already undeserved, including first generation, LGBTQIA, low income students, and students of color.
+At Cal Poly, 39% of students are food insecure, meaning they struggle to acquire enough affordable, nutritious foods.
+Factors like increasing cost of higher education, lack of awareness of available support, and stigma and shame have increased the risk of undergraduate, graduate, and professional students being basic needs insecure.
+However, a certain population of students is disproportionately impacted - students that are already underserved including first generation, LGBTQIA+, low income students, and students of color.

 The Impact on Students

 Basic needs insecurity is common among college students and the negative impacts are real:

 Increases difficulty in concentrating and studying, lowers retention, and decreases graduation rate.